Merseyside Fire Liaison Panel Logo - Free advice,on fire safety and prevention,risk assessment, ect

 Introduction

 The Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations 2009 (CDG 2009) and the European agreement ADR which together regulate the carriage of dangerous goods by road are highly prescriptive.
 The regulations were substantially restructured for 2009 with direct referencing to ADR for the main duties.
 CDG 2009 now cross-refers almost totally to ADR, and it is ADR that contains the detailed requirements.
-I am not an expert in this field and this legislation is very complicated, the following are simple images of the signs (Labels) used however treat all the information with caution.
+We are not experts in this field and this legislation is very complicated, so always ensure that you double check the information stated.
+The following are simple images of the signs (Labels) used.

 Class 1 Explosive substances and articles containing explosives